thomasbourke1/theme-academic-cv/content/_index.md

           date_end: '2017-07-01'
           description: |2-

-              This was a summer internship at Cley Marshes Visitor Centre as a part of my GCSE work experience.
+              Work experience at Cley Marshes Visitor centre.
 I helped around the nature reserve, worked at the till, and assisted the visitors.

               Responsibilities included: